tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Guilt
 1. Pride

 Scherer discovered 224 appraisal patterns that we used as the base for our appraisal predicates that you could find in appendix.
-14 Scherer's emotions do not mach 8 Plutchik basic emotions.
+14 emotions described in Scherer's article do not mach 8 Plutchik basic emotions.
 Model does not contain surprise, anticipation and trust.
 We used linear interpolation following Plutchik's idea to use color theory for representation of emotions to calculate values of SECs for those three emotions.

 ### Conscious appraisal algorithm